freenode/web-7.0/content/news/2017-12-05-joe-job-spam.md

 category: freenode
 ---

-It has come to our attemption that someone is going around other IRC networks, spamming channels with racist messages which suggest that they are promoting a channel here on freenode, and that we are aware and supportive of such.
+It has come to our attention that someone is going around other IRC networks, spamming channels with racist messages which suggest that they are promoting a channel here on freenode, and that we are aware and supportive of such.